RockefellerArchiveCenter/cartographer/README.md

 # cartographer

-An application to manage arrangement maps, or
+An application to manage JSON tree representations of all archival collections, sub-collections, and parts (record group, subgroup, series, subseries, etc.) by a designated agent/creator ("arrangement maps" for short).

-pisces is part of [Project Electron](https://github.com/RockefellerArchiveCenter/project_electron), an initiative to build sustainable, open and user-centered infrastructure for the archival management of digital records at the [Rockefeller Archive Center](http://rockarch.org/).
+cartographer is part of [Project Electron](https://github.com/RockefellerArchiveCenter/project_electron), an initiative to build sustainable, open and user-centered infrastructure for the archival management of digital records at the [Rockefeller Archive Center](http://rockarch.org/).

 [![Build Status](https://travis-ci.org/RockefellerArchiveCenter/cartographer.svg?branch=master)](https://travis-ci.org/RockefellerArchiveCenter/cartographer)